-The bus repairs put a... huge dent in my budget, BUT I am going to work in New Orleans... a few states away.
-After the bus was repaired, and I was about an hour away from Denver and the bus broke down again on the side of the highway.
-That fix was easy and covered by the shop, but I still had to backtrack to Denver.
-My mechanic was so kind, he put me up at his house for free that night and fixed the bus in the morning.
-He and his wife bought me dinner and breakfast the next day and just showed unconditional kindness.
-After that I got some much needed family time.
-My cousin, his wife and kids (2 year old and 5 year old boys) live in Colorado Springs.
-That was a lot of fun.
-I had a fantastic time playing like a kid, being with family and seeing Colorado Springs, which is sooooo beautiful.
-I got to check out Garden of the Gods and some Cave of the Winds with my super brave 5 year old cousin.
-I was sad to leave all these wonderful friends and family members.
-I did have a gorgeous drive south through all the orange and yellow trees, I visited the largest Sand Dunes in North America, and camped in small towns and the middle of nowhere, all the way down to New Mexico.
+The bus repairs put a huge dent in my budget, but I do plan on getting a job while in New Orleans.
+After the bus was repaired, I said goodbye to Claire and thanks for everything and headed south.
+Once on the road I got about an hour away from Denver and the bus broke down again.
+I was stuck on the side of the highway.
+The shop manager said this repair was an easy one and the cost would be covered by the shop.
+None the less I had to get back an hour north to the shop in Denver.
+My mechanic was so kind, he drove down and got the bus back to the shop with me and let me stay in his house that night.
+He repaired the bus in the morning.
+While I was waiting, he and his wife bought me dinner and breakfast, they showed unconditional kindness to me.
+Once all was fixed, I hit the road again to get some much needed family time.
+My cousin, his wife and their kids (2 year old and 5 year old boys) live in Colorado Springs.
+I had a fantastic time playing with the kids, and a having my family show me around Colorado Springs.
+We went to Garden of the Gods and Cave of the Winds.
+When I left Colorado Springs I was alone again, and had a gorgeous drive south through all the orange and yellow trees.
+I visited the largest Sand Dunes of North America, and camped in small towns and in the middle of what seemed like nowhere, all the way down to New Mexico.